flipxcrsp/home-lab/attack-scenarios/splunk-ssh-detection.md

 - High volume of attempts over a short time
 - Repeated targeting of the same username from a single source IP

-This detection was visualized, documented, and added to the analyst’s portfolio to demonstrate log ingestion, search queries, and basic threat detection using a SIEM.
+This detection was visualized, documented, and added to portfolio to demonstrate log ingestion, search queries, and basic threat detection using a SIEM.

 ---